Overlord (novel series): Light novels

 The light novel series written by Maruyama, with illustrations by so-bin, began its serialization online in 2010 via the novel publishing website Arcadia.
 It was also uploaded to the novel publishing website Shōsetsuka ni Narō in 2012, prior to Enterbrain's acquisition.
-As of July 29, 2022, the series has been published by Enterbrain in sixteen volumes, with the first volume releasing on July 30, 2012, and the sixteenth volume releasing on July 29, 2022.
+The first volume was released on July 30, 2012.
+As of July 29, 2022, sixteen volumes have been released.
+In the afterword in the second part of the sixteenth volume, it was announced that the series is set to end with its eighteenth volume.

 Yen Press announced its license to the series in October 2015 for North America and began publishing the novels in English, with the first volume releasing on May 24, 2016.
-Maruyama has stated that the series will end at its seventeenth volume.
-In the afterword in the second part of the 16th volume it was announced by the author that the series will end at its eighteenth volume.